Highlights from the 2014 ECS and SMEQ Joint International Meeting

 George Blomgren: Among his major accomplishments, Blomgren helped to develop an industry leading battery for high power applications such as power tools.

-Gerardine Botte: The Ohio State University professor is the inventor of 18 US patents and 29 pending applications.
+Gerardine Botte: The Ohio University professor is the inventor of 18 US patents and 29 pending applications.

 Ralph J. Brodd: With over 40 years of experience in energy conversion, Brodd’s experience spans the major primary rechargeable battery systems, fuel cells, and electrochemical capacitors.